 To understand the definition, the follow terms are defined by the TVPA: "Involuntary servitude-a condition of servitude induced by means of any scheme, plan, or pattern intended to cause a person to believe that, if the person did not enter into or continue in such condition, that person or another person would suffer serious harm or physical restraint; or the abuse or threatened abuse of the legal process (22 U.S.C.
 7102 (6)).
 Debt Bondage-the status or condition of a debtor arising from a pledge by the debtor of his or her personal services or of those of a person under his or her control as a security for debt, if the value of those services as reasonably assessed is not applied toward the liquidation of the debt or the length and nature of those services are not respectively limited and defined (22 U.S.C.
 7102 (5)).
-Coercion-(A) threats of serious harm to or physical restraint against any person; or (C) the abuse or threatened abuse of the legal process (22 U.S.C.
+Coercion-(A) threats of serious harm to or physical restraint against any person; (B) any scheme, plan, or pattern intended to cause a person to believe that failure to perform an act could result in serious harm to or physical restraint against any person; or (C) the abuse or threatened abuse of the legal process (22 U.S.C.
 7102 (3)).
 Commercial Sex Act-The term "commercial sex act" means any sex act on account of which anything of value is given to or received by any person (22 U.S.C.
 7102 (4))."